ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Enhanced timing of repositioning dialogs after loading.
 * (sbormann) Added noToolbar to URL-parameters.
 * (sbormann) Added BACKGROUND_VIEW, to define a view which will be displayed as background of a tile.
-* (sbormann) Added the option 'Open linked view in parent instance, if this view is used as a BACKGROUND_VIEW' for links to other views.
+* (sbormann) Added the option 'Open linked view in parent instance, if this view is used as a BACKGROUND_VIEW' and the option 'close panel after opening link' for links to other views.
 * (sbormann) Added a panel which can be placed on left side of the screen and display a BACKGROUND_VIEW/URL/HTML and is widely configurable.
 * (sbormann) Added showing of swipe goals (can be hidden via option in options/miscellaneous/swiping).
 * (sbormann) Fixed crash when enlarging a hidden tile.
 * (sbormann) Reworked some borders and scrolling parameters.
-* (sbormann) Fixed comboboxes (selecbox with progressbars).
+* (sbormann) Fixed comboboxes (selecbox with progressbars in admin).
-* (sbormann) Added option to close panel after opening a linked view in parent instance.
 * (sbormann) Padding bottom is only applied when minimizing a tile to give enough room for scrolling to tiles top.
-* (sbormann) Fixed setState false for postMessage-Communication.
+* (sbormann) Fixed setState to false for postMessage-Communication.
-* (sbormann) Enhanced padding bottom and scroll to enlarged tile.
-* (sbormann) Fixed postMessage-Communication.
-* (sbormann) Enhanced performance of comboboxes.
 * (sbormann) Added option to define border-radius (rounded corners) of tiles.
 * (sbormann) Added option to define text-shadow-color of toolbar.
 * (sbormann) Added fallback to loading iframe content for non fitting mime types.